learn-co-students/flatiron-store-project-v-000/README.md

   * an Item has a title, price, and inventory (integer)
   * a Category has a title
   * a Line item has a quantity
-  * an Order has a status
+  * an Order has a status and total (which comes from the cart's total)

 2. Functionality through class and instance methods and controller actions
   * Use the model tests to guide basic functionality; **there are no controller tests so use the following to guide your design:**
   * Our Cart should be able to:
     * add the same item more than once; the line_item's quantity should change in this event
-    * display a total given the price/quantity of all line_items (think about keeping this login out of the views!).
+    * display a total given the price/quantity of all line_items (think about keeping this logic out of the views!).
   * A user can buy items that they put in their cart, which changes the inventory of the item.
 Actual purchase functionality will come later through Stripe.
   * When a user checks out, an order object should be created.
-Orders will eventually be replaced by carts, as carts should be deleted after some time (in a Raketask).
-A user will be able to view their order history when they log in.
+An order should have a status of "submitted" when checkout is complete, and its total should be set from the cart's total.

 3. Views for Program Flow
   * Add to cart buttons for each item